3332/4331/3perc+timp/pno/strings (with optional CD and optional video)

 The work is written in five movements.
 For the first movement, I. Prelude – Lamentations, I wanted to open with the sense of wonder and enchantment that I felt when I first arrived in the Arctic.
 To convey this, I decided to compose a very simple harmonious chorale for the strings (Prelude) so it may invite the listener into the world that I walked into.
 The next section takes a different turn (Lamentations).
 After learning about some of the things that were occurring to the Northern environment and their ramifications, I thought to myself “if the land could sing what would it say or sound like?”
 This thought process led me to the creation of an emotion-laden song without words (conveyed primarily through the strings).
 For every emotional statement and sorrowful cry, the sounds of cascading harmonies and free-floating melodies drift in and out like Northern winds.

-When I visited the aboriginal communities, I was introduced to the art of throat-singer.
+When I visited the Inuit communities, I was introduced to the art of throat-singing.
 This is a cultural staple in this region and one that has been practiced for thousands of years.
-My exposure to it inspired me to transcribe some of the songs I heard into Western notation form.
-This led to the creation of musical materials that embody many of its characteristics but are presented in my own musical language.
+This inspired the creation of musical materials that embody many of its characteristics but are presented in my own musical language.
 As well, throughout my trip I was fascinated to see how the scientists and elders would meet to share their valuable information, each from completely different angles: one was scientific while the other was cultural (or modern versus traditional knowledge).
 Though their experiences and relationship with the Arctic came from differing perspectives, the one thing they did share was a concern for the region’s plight.
 Thus, for the last movement, V. O Glorious Arcticus – Postlude, I aimed to bring two worlds together in musical form.
 The music combines elements of the Western world (such as chorales, major/minor tonality, counterpoint, etc.) with those of the Northern world (“throat-singing” motifs, pentatonic harmonies, rhythmic cell structures, etc.).
 In many ways, this movement captures the wondrous experience I had in the Arctic with representatives of the two different worlds as my guides.

 Order score and parts here.